ARKTIK-ARKITEK/ARKTIK-Access/THE_ASSEMBLY/scripture-study/Issac/Torah/Genesis 9 — Covenant and Command.md

 - What does the rainbow truly symbolize in its original divine context?
 - How do the actions of Ham and the response of Shem and Japheth reflect honor and dishonor?
 - Why is the covenant made not just with man, but with every living thing?
+- What are the implications of distinguishing Canaan’s curse from the rest of Ham’s lineage?

 ---